 Our Club Board of Directors creates clubs vision, plans programs, develops funding, and more.
 We are looking for experienced people who are invested in this community’s youth and are excited about being a key component of this organization.
+If you are interested in becoming a board member please fill out an application and email it to Bruce LeClaire.

 Ms. Lindsay J. Box was born and raised on the Southern Ute Indian Reservation, where she remains currently committed to helping her Tribal community.
 I attended Ignacio Public Schools, graduating from Ignacio High School in 2005.
 Throughout Ms. Box’s academic years, she was acknowledged for her academic excellence which provided her opportunities to represent her Ute people in places such as Washington, D.C., Boston, MA, and Cape Town & Johannesburg, South Africa.
 For many years, she represented the Southern Ute Indian Tribe as one of the longest reigning members of the Southern Ute Royalty.
 In 2010, Box graduated from Fort Lewis College with a Bachelor’s of Science in Sociology and a Bachelor’s of Arts in American Indian Studies.